 6. How Is Your Credit Score Calculated?

 In Australia, credit reporting agencies calculate credit scores.
 Such as Equifax (previously called Veda).
-The higher the score, the better your chances of getting a loan request approved.
+The higher the score, the better your chances of approving a loan request.

 Personal details such as age, tenure of employment, and time spent at your present address

-Your past and current debt, including any issues experienced to repay it
+Your past and current debt, including any issues experienced in repaying it

 Type of Credit Provider